Wāhine o te Whenua

 our health is drawn from the land and soils.

-The purpose of this programme is to build awareness of the leadership opportunities available for wāhine Māori across the primary sector and rural communities by empowering, equipping and supporting them to lead in influential roles.
+The purpose of this programme is to build awareness of the leadership opportunities available for wāhine Māori across the food and fibre sector and rural communities by empowering, equipping and supporting them to lead in influential roles.

 Wāhine will be empowered and supported to: